 When states become fragile, many challenges ensue for international peace, development and sustainability efforts.
 State fragility, however, appears in different forms.

-The database and online tool has been developed within the research programme Transformation of political (dis-)order at the German Institute of Development and Sustainability (IDOS) and with financial support from the Federal Ministry for Economic Cooperation and Development.
+The database and online tool has been developed within the research department Transformation of political (dis-)order at the German Institute of Development and Sustainability (IDOS) and with financial support from the Federal Ministry for Economic Cooperation and Development.

 Team